ZoneMinder/zoneminder/plugins/libzm_plugin_openalpr/README.md

 ## Overview

-libzm-plugin-openalpr is a plugin for Automatic Licence Plate Recognition (ALPR) in ZoneMinder.
+libzm-plugin-openalpr is a plugin for Automatic Licence Plate Recognition (ALPR).
-It is based on openalpr library (https://github.com/openalpr/openalpr).
 The recognized license plates are added to Zoneminder's event notes.

 ## Requirements

-libzoneminder-plugin-openalpr requires:
-- A ZoneMinder installation with the plugin framework
-- The OpenALPR library
+libzm-plugin-openalpr is based on the OpenALPR library.
+Currently this library is not packaged in distributions but it can be built and installed following the instructions on github project page (https://github.com/openalpr/openalpr).

-### Configuration
+## Configuration

 After installation, please make some adjustments in file `/etc/zm/plugins.d/openalpr.conf`.
 Most of default values can be kept, but if you live in Europe, you can set the `country_code` setting to `eu` to improve reading of plates with EU format